Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Preliminaries

 The main data type used in this work is the following.
 See \cref{fig:preliminaries}d for an example. \begin{definition}[Quartet profile] A \emph{quartet profile} on four leaves $\{a,b,c,d\}\subseteq\X$ is a set of quartet trees on $\{a,b,c,d\}$.
-Given a semi-directed network $\N$ on $\X$, the quartet profile of~$\N$ on $\{a,b,c,d\} \subseteq \X$ is the set of displayed quartets of~$\N$ on $\{a,b,c,d\}$. \end{definition} If the quartet profile on $\{a,b,c,d\}$ contains a single quartet tree, we denote it by the split induced by this tree, say $ab|cd$, and call it a \emph{trivial} quartet profile.
-If instead the quartet profile contains two quartet trees, we denote the quartet profile by the circular ordering that is congruent with the two trees.
-For example, if the quartet profile on $\{a,b,c,d\}$ contains exactly the trees with splits $ab|cd$ and $ad|bc$, then the quartet profile will be denoted by $(abcd)$ (or equivalently, e.g. $(bcda)$ or $(dcba)$).
-It follows from \cite{rhodes2025identifying} that quartet profiles (referred to there as `4-taxon circular order information') of any \emph{outer-labeled planar} network (which include the level-1 networks we consider) never contain all three possible quartet trees.
-We emphasize that knowing whether a quartet profile is displayed by a network amounts to knowing \emph{all} displayed quartets for the considered set of four leaves.
-The leaf set of a quartet profile $q$ is denoted by $\LL (q)$ and the set of all quartet profiles of a network $\N$ is denoted by $\Q (\N)$.
+Given a semi-directed network $\N$ on $\X$, the quartet profile of~$\N$ on $\{a,b,c,d\} \subseteq \X$ is the set of displayed quartets of~$\N$ on $\{a,b,c,d\}$. \end{definition} If the quartet profile on $\{a,b,c,d\}$ contains a single quartet tree, we denote it by the split induced by this tree, say $ab|cd$, and call it a \emph{trivial} quartet profile. \CorrB{Note that this implies that the quartet $ab|cd$ is an induced 4-leaf subtree of every displayed tree of the network.} If instead the quartet profile contains two quartet trees, we denote the quartet profile by the circular ordering that is congruent with the \CorrB{nontrivial splits of the two trees, i.e., in which each split corresponds to opposite pairs in the ordering}.
+For instance, if the quartet profile on $\{a,b,c,d\}$ contains exactly the trees with splits $ab|cd$ and $ad|bc$, then the quartet profile will be denoted by $(abcd)$ (or equivalently, e.g., $(bcda)$ or $(dcba)$). \CorrB{See also \cref{fig:preliminaries}d, where the quartet trees $x_9 x_{10} | x_{11} x_{12}$ and $x_9 x_{12} | x_{10} x_{11}$ form a quartet profile and both are congruent with the circular ordering $(x_9 x_{10} x_{11} x_{12})$, which also matches the ordering of the leaves around the left-most cycle of the network~$N$ in \cref{fig:preliminaries}b.} The leaf set of a quartet profile $q$ is denoted by $\LL (q)$ and the set of all quartet profiles of a network $\N$ is denoted by $\Q (\N)$.
 In general, a \emph{set of quartet profiles $\Q$ on $\X$} is a set such that $\X = \bigcup_{q\in \Q} \LL (q)$ and there is at most one quartet profile per 4-leaf subset of $\X$.

+It follows from \cite{rhodes2025identifying} that the quartet profiles (referred to there as `4-taxon circular order information') of any \emph{outer-labeled planar} network (which include the level-1 networks we consider \CorrB{\cite{moulton2022planar}}) never contain all three possible quartet trees.
+We emphasize that knowing whether a quartet profile is displayed by a network amounts to knowing \emph{all} displayed quartets for the considered set of four leaves. \CorrB{Hence, a network has only trivial quartet profiles if and only if all its displayed trees induce the same set of quartets.
+Since quartets uniquely encode a tree~\cite{semple2003phylogenetics}, this is equivalent to the network having a unique displayed tree.}

 We end with a useful result specifying exactly which features of a network are uniquely determined and can be reconstructed from quartet profiles.
 Throughout this manuscript, we will use the notation~$\NN$ introduced in this proposition, which represents the main object we aim to construct.
 For convenience, we may occasionally refer to~$\NN$ as a ``network'', although it is not one in the strict sense of the term.
 By \emph{suppressing} a $k$-cycle in a semi-directed network, we mean replacing the cycle by a single vertex and suppressing resulting degree-2 vertices.
 For convenience, we refer to the operation of undirecting reticulation edges as \emph{suppressing reticulation vertices}.